MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 ## Prelude, inline

-We will only run into troubles when trying to access an address contained in the binary, such as a function call.
+We will only run into troubles when trying to find a symbol contained in the binary, such as a function call.
 Up to here that hasn't been a problem, because even though we invoke `ptr::add()` and `core::mem:size_of::<T>()` we don't need any addresses.
 This is because of inlining.